appsru/robot-moves/README.md

 Robot (Robo) moves around the board, with some restrictions.

 * PLATFORM: Desktop only.
 Uses keyboard arrows to move Robo
-* CODE: Written in javascript & jquery.
+* CODE: Written in javascript (commented throughout) & jquery.
 * UNIT TESTING: Tested methods in browser in the order they were created.
 * BROWSERS: Tested in Chrome, Firefox & Safari (Safari ignores css3 grid used on the homepage).